wayeast/djangochallenge/README.md

 Build
 ===============
-`make cheeseshop` creates a virtual environment in a directory `env`.
+`make cheeseshop` creates a virtual environment in a directory `env` as well as a `log` directory.

 Run
 ===============
 `make run` starts a web server running on the local machine.
-Point your browser to "localhost:5000" or "localhost:5000/arabic2roman" to access the converter.
+Point your browser to "localhost:8000" or "localhost:8000/arabic2roman" to access the converter.

 Test